We treat behavioral health and substance use challenges by offering a full range of outpatient and inpatient services.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Call 911 or Navajo Nation Police Dispatch or go to nearest Emergency Room
+Call 911 or Navajo Nation Police Dispatch or go to the nearest Emergency Room.

 Veterans Crisis Line